Aretha Franklin Mural In Detroit’s East Market Is Defaced Overnight

 While the Aretha Franklin part of the painting was the section that received the most damage out of any, Wilson said he didn’t think that was a purposeful act, or intended to target the singer in any way.
 He said that the cherry picker happened to be parked near the section of wall where Aretha and J Dilla’s album covers were depicted, and the thieves merely took advantage of their proximity to complete their vandalism.

 There was a Gratiot Central Market security camera right near the area.
 Police are reviewing the footage to see if they can find any clue to the suspects’ identity.
-There may be some physical evidence as well – Wilson said he spotted some paint footprints near the area.
+There may be some physical evidence as well; Wilson said he spotted some paint footprints near the area.